LalbaAnthony/dual-fs/README.md

 # Dual FS

-## 🚀 Quick start
+## 🚀 Use

+...

 ## 👨‍💻 Contributing

+### Github settings

+Ensure Gihub have right to opere on the repo code:
+1. Repo => Settings => Actions => General
+2. Workflow permissions => "Read and write permissions"
+3. Enable "Allow GitHub Actions to create and approve pull requests"
+4. Save

-Push a new version
+### Push a new version

 ```sh
 git add .
 git commit -m "Some changes"